OliverBalfour/obsidian-pandoc/README.md

 * Slideshows: use `---` by itself on a line between slides
 * Using a custom title: put a `title: "My title"` field in the [YAML frontmatter](https://help.obsidian.md/Advanced+topics/YAML+front+matter) and it will use that instead of the filename
+* Adding an author, subtitle, date, etc: use YAML as above, see the Pandoc documentation for reference.
 * Writing books: you can stitch chapters together with Obsidian's note embed syntax.
 Think `![[Chapter1]] ![[Chapter2]] ...` - the output looks seamless.
 * If you want tags in your source document but not the output, you can put them in the YAML frontmatter